OPERA-Cal-Val/DSWx-expanding-validation-dataset/README.md

 <img src="figures/example_2.png" width="1000">
 </p>

-We then follow a previously established workflow ([see here](https://github.com/OPERA-Cal-Val/DSWx-HLS-Requirement-Verification/blob/05ac35701d506ce6d1a1e886fc6c1198003e7eff/0-Verify_Requirements.ipynb)) to compare the DSWx product to the generated classification, and assign a pass/fail score based on requirements.
+Once the expanded validation data is generated, we can follow a previously established workflow ([see here](https://github.com/OPERA-Cal-Val/DSWx-HLS-Requirement-Verification/blob/05ac35701d506ce6d1a1e886fc6c1198003e7eff/0-Verify_Requirements.ipynb)) to compare the DSWx product to the generated classification, and assign a pass/fail score based on requirements.

 # Repository layout
 The layout of the repository is shown below: